 Your home is your biggest investment.
 But that doesn’t mean protecting it has to cost a fortune.

-Reducing your homeowner’s insurance cost is no easy feat.
+Reducing your Home Insurance rates is no easy feat.
 It takes time, energy, and a lot of patience, especially since most of the factors that determine your premium are out of your control, like: your property’s location, its age, and risk factors that insurance companies assign.
-That’s why we’ve compiled a list of helpful tips to trim down the cost of your home insurance–so you can stay protected and make the most of your coverage without breaking the bank.
+That’s why we’ve compiled a list of helpful tips to trim down the cost of your Home Insurance–so you can stay protected and make the most of your coverage without breaking the bank.

 1. Bundle up!